gkhayes/mlrose/README.md

 You can cite mlrose in research publications and reports as follows:
 * Hayes, G. (2019). ***mlrose: Machine Learning, Randomized Optimization and SEarch package for Python***. https://github.com/gkhayes/mlrose.
 Accessed: *day month year*.

+You can cite this for in a similar way, but please be sure to reference the original work.

 BibTeX entry:
 ```
 @misc{Hayes19,